masashi-hatano/masashi-hatano.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

 I am a PhD student at [Keio University](http://www.hvrl.ics.keio.ac.jp/) under the guidance of [Prof. Hideo Saito](https://scholar.google.co.jp/citations?user=JU9x-bcAAAAJ&hl=en&oi=ao).
-Starting from this May, I will be visiting the [University of Bristol](https://uob-mavi.github.io/people/) as a visiting PhD student and working with [Prof. Dima Damen](https://dimadamen.github.io/).
+Starting from this May, I conduct research at the [University of Bristol](https://uob-mavi.github.io/people/) as a visiting PhD student and working with [Prof. Dima Damen](https://dimadamen.github.io/).

-My research interests span the broad area of machine learning, computer vision, egocentric vision, multimodal learning, future forecasting, and action recognition.
+My research interests span the broad area of machine learning, computer vision, egocentric vision, future forecasting, multimodal learning, and action recognition.

 In 2023, I obtained a Master's degree in computer science from [Keio University](https://www.keio.ac.jp/en/), Japan, and an engineering degree from [CentraleSupélec](https://www.centralesupelec.fr/en), France, as part of a double degree program.